BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_evil/gundabad_and_dol_guldur.md

 |:--:|:--:|:--:|:-:|:-:|:-:|:-:|:--:|:--:|:-:|:-:|:-:|
 | 6" | 5 | 6+ | 7 | 6 | 3 | 4 | 6+ | 9+ | 0 | 0 | 0 |

+A Troll Brute comprises an Orc Commander and the actual Troll Brute.

 **WARGEAR**

 - [Hand Weapons][Hand Weapon]